sylvainprigent/sairyscan/docs/source/guide.rst

 Design
 ------

-A `SAiryscan` reconstruction pipeline as porposed in this paper is made of 3 consecutive steps:
+A `SAiryscan` reconstruction pipeline as porposed in the Optics Letters paper is made of 3 consecutive steps:

-1. **Registration**: is a module to spatially co-register all the 32 detectors to a reference detector position (usually the central one).
-This step is optionnal.
+1. **Registration**: is a module to spatially co-register all the 32 detectors to a reference detector (usually the central one).
+This step is optional.

-2. **Reconstruction**: is a module to transform an image stack of 32 detector into a single gray scaled image.
+2. **Reconstruction**: is a module to transform an image stack of 32 detectors into a single gray scaled image.
 This is the only mandatory step.

 3. **Enhancing**: is a module to enhance the quality of the reconstructed image with denoising or deconvolution for example.
-This step is optionnal.
+This step is optional.

 Run a reconstruction with the API
 ---------------------------------

-This section shows a basic introduction on how to use the `SAiryscan` library.
-Please refer to the API documentation for more advanced features.
+This section shows a short introduction of how to use the `SAiryscan` library.
+Please refer to the API :doc:`/modules` documentation for more advanced features.

 The pipeline API is :class:`SAiryscanPipeline <sairyscan.api.SAiryscanPipeline>`.
 It allows to create a pipeline from reconstruction modules.
 Bellow an example on how to create a pipeline: